zeropointdynamics/zelos/docs/tutorials/03_using_hooks.md

 *  Invocations of syscalls use :py:meth:`~zelos.Zelos.hook_syscalls`
 *  Execution of an instruction :py:meth:`~zelos.Zelos.hook_execution`

 Each hook offers different configuration options and requires a different type of callback.
-For more details, as well as examples, for each type of hook, look at the :py:class:`~zelos.Zelos`.
+For more details, as well as examples, for each type of hook, take a look at :py:class:`~zelos.Zelos`.
 ```

 ## Pwnable.kr Challenge